 Lexington, KY 40536

-Mark Milburn is Vice President, Health Systems, for Option Care Health, the largest national independent provider for infusion therapy.
+Mark Milburn is Associate Vice President, Market Solutions for InfuCareRX, a national independent provider for infusion therapy.
 Mark is a graduate of the University Of Kentucky College Of Pharmacy and received a Master’s Degree at Campbellsville University in Management and Leadership.
 With over 30 years’ involvement in health systems and infusion services, Mark has specific experiences with bleeding disorder programming, 340B Drug Discount Programming, Community Based infusion and Specialty Pharmacy.
 Mark and his wife Sharon love to travel with their favorite location being Walt Disney World.